HOWILLMAKEIT/MetaBox/README.md

     <td align="center">HPO-B</td>
       <td><a href="#">Paper</a></td>
       <td><a href="#">Code</a></td>
-      <td>HPO-B is an autoML hyper-parameter optimization benchmark which includes a wide range of hyperparameter optimization tasks for 16 different model types (e.g., SVM, XGBoost, etc.), resulting in a total of 935 problem instances.</td>
+      <td>HPO-B is an autoML hyper-parameter optimization benchmark which includes a wide range of hyperparameter optimization tasks for 16 different model types (e.g., SVM, XGBoost, etc.), resulting in a total of 935 problem instances.
+The dimension of these problem instances range from 2 to 16.
+We also note that HPO-B represents problems with ill-conditioned landscape such as huge flattern.</td>
     </tr>
     <tr>
       <td align="center">UAV</td>